oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Document Notes
 <document-notes-for-informational-advisory-and-security-incident-response>
-It MUST be tested that at least one item in `$.document.notes` exists which has a `category` of `description`, `details`, `general` or `summary`.
+It SHALL be tested that at least one item in `$.document.notes` exists which has a `category` of `description`, `details`, `general` or `summary`.